Why We Are Currently Obsessed With These Black Girl Makeup Ideas

 Matte Brown Drama

-Rich matte browns build instant depth and work best for nights when you want strong definition without relying on shimmer.
+Rich matte browns create instant sophistication — perfect when you want depth without shimmer.

-Put a deep brown shadow in the outer corner of your eye first, then blend a warmer brown through your crease so the gradient looks smooth on dark skin.
+Start with deep brown at the outer corner, then blend a warmer mid-tone brown through your crease so the gradient looks seamless on dark skin.

 @nenethemua